CliCli-Editor/lualib/doc/API/Develop.md

   -> Develop.Helper.TreeNode
 ```

-Create a node on the Y3 Developer Assistant tree view
+Create a node on the CliCli-Helper tree view
 ## createTreeView

 ```lua